MonoTech01/Linux/LinuxServer_Lab_1.md

 ### Attempt to change Alice's password -> It should fail!!!
-### Configure the adminjr group to change passwords
+### Configure the adminjr group to change passwords =
+- adminjr(password: group123).
+Note: I set a super simple password.
+This is just for a learning purpose.
+Please always create complex passwords!
+- Command:
+  sudo visudo

+  %adminjr ALL=(ALL) /usr/bin/passwd

+# Part 4: Install SAR execute the cpubusy script and show CPU stress
+## Install sysstat
+What is sysstat?